• Skip to primary navigation

 • High in iron

-In order to make a crunchy and tasty vegan bean salad recipe, you need very few ingredients.
-Because I like to include several colors, as well as textures, I add some additional vegetables not typically in a traditional bean salad.
-In my bean salad I included:
+You need very few ingredients to make a crunchy and tasty vegan bean salad recipe.
+However, because I like to include several colors and textures, I add some other vegetables not typically in a traditional bean salad.

 • Cannellini Beans: a popular white bean native to Southern Italy.
-They are large and oval in size with a nutty flavor and a creamy texture.
+They are large and oval, with a nutty flavor and a creamy texture.
 Also called white beans or navy beans

 • Dark red kidney beans: are known for their slightly sweet taste and firm texture.